timvandam/cn/doc/Data Link Layer.md

 The last packet that was sent will now contain additional parity bits for each previous packet.
 This makes it possible to see exactly where the error occurred (if an error occurred).

+In a case where 3 bits flip in a single packet, it would still be possible to detect their positions when using parity blocks.
+However, when multiple packets in the block have flipped bits, this is no longer possible.
+This once again means that it is only possible to detect and correct 1-bit errors.